 Jumpwerx accelerates healthcare innovation by applying entrepreneurial solutions to corporate challenges.
 Prior to Jumpwerx, he served as Program Manager for Startup Tennessee, which is Tenessee’s statewide initiative to support entrepreneurs and help startups drive job creation by coordinating best practices and across business accelerators in the state's nine regions.

-Johnathan Jones, Photographer in Residence
+Johnathan Jones, Facility and Technology Director, Photographer in Residence

 Johnathan is no stranger to the EC.
 He first interned with the center in 2012 and later with Jumpstart Foundry during the summer of 2013.
 You can find Johnathan on social media, @thephotojones.
 He is a recent graduate of High Point University with a BS in Entrepreneurship.
 Contact Johnathan for your professional photography needs.